Does work sell from your show?

 The Serpa Gallery in Newmarket’s Old Town Hall was the scene for the First Annual NJAS in October 2019, and it was a great success.
 Check out the links on this site’s menu.
-The Co-Directors had tremendous advice and support from Richard Helms, director of the Uxbridge Juried Art Show, and from Newmarket’s culture Department staff.
+Since then we held three virtual shows in 2020 and 2021, including awards and receptions, and got back to live shows in 2022.

 How is the judging done, and how are the awards allocated?

 Judging is based on digital images sent by the artists, and an initial allocation of awards is decided from those images, too.
-We hope to finalize the awards based on the actual work, once it has been delivered.
+In normal years, we try to finalize the awards based on the actual work, once it has been delivered.

-Special FAQ for photographers: Do I send a photo of my framed photo?
+Special FAQ for photographers: Do I send a photo of my framed photo for jurying?